lazydynamics/Gears.jl/docs/src/design/scheduler.md

 ## Overview

-The Scheduler implements the mediator pattern, serving as the central coordinator between the clock system and individual tasks.
-It maintains a single source of truth for time distribution while keeping tasks decoupled from each other and from timekeeping logic.
+The Scheduler implements the mediator pattern, serving as the central coordinator between the clock system and individual jobs.
+It maintains a single source of truth for time distribution while keeping jobs decoupled from each other and from timekeeping logic.

 ## Core Responsibilities

 ### Time Management
 - Polls the clock for elapsed time
 - Calculates time deltas between execution cycles
-- Distributes time deltas to all registered tasks
+- Distributes time deltas to all registered jobs

-### Task Registry
+### Job Registry
-- Maintains collection of scheduled tasks
+- Maintains collection of scheduled jobs
-- Handles task registration and deregistration
+- Handles job registration and deregistration
-- Manages task lifecycle (enable/disable)

 ### Execution Coordination
-- Calls `execute(dt)` on all registered tasks
+- Calls `execute(dt)` on all registered jobs
-- Provides consistent time progression to all tasks
+- Provides consistent time progression to all jobs
 - Maintains execution order and consistency

 ## Execution Model

 ### Main Execution Loop
-The scheduler polls the clock, calculates time deltas, and distributes them to all registered tasks.
+The scheduler polls the clock, calculates time deltas, and distributes them to all registered jobs.

 ### Time Distribution
 - Scheduler receives time delta from clock
-- All tasks receive the same time delta on each cycle
+- All jobs receive the same time delta on each cycle
-- Tasks internally decide whether to execute based on their trigger logic
+- Jobs internally decide whether to execute based on their trigger logic
-- No task execution affects timing of other tasks
+- No job execution affects timing of other jobs

-## Task Management
+## Job Management

 ### Registration
-Tasks are registered with the scheduler and stored in an internal collection.
+Jobs are registered with the scheduler and stored in an internal collection.

 ### Lifecycle Operations
-- **Enable/Disable**: Tasks can be temporarily disabled without removal
+- **Enable/Disable**: Jobs can be temporarily disabled without removal
-- **Unschedule**: Complete removal of tasks from the system
+- **Unschedule**: Complete removal of jobs from the system
-- **Reset**: Clear all task state and timing accumulators
+- **Reset**: Clear all job state and timing accumulators

 ## Internal Data Structures

-The scheduler maintains internal structures to track registered tasks and their state.
+The scheduler maintains internal structures to track registered jobs and their state.

 ## Global Scheduler Instance